alessiomarotta/mine-collector-sim/README.md

 Once the simulation is over, press Ctrl-C to terminate it.

-The simulation is better viewed using a square-sized font, like [this one](http://strlen.com/square).
+The simulation is better viewed using a square-shaped font, like [this one](http://strlen.com/square).

 ## Demo